doubleedesign/sit333-mock-ontrack-feature/README.md

 ```bash
 npm run mockapi
 ```
-Or use the included WebStorm run configuration (updating your project Node path as needed).
+...or use the included WebStorm run configuration (updating your project Node path as needed).

 ---